Vgr255/Nightmare/README.md

-## Final Fantasy VII Nightmare Overhaul by Kuugen
+## Final Fantasy VII Nightmare Overhaul Guide

 This repository is to have all the documentation in an easy-to-access and easily-editable environment.